top of page

 3. Subtract premium with your minimum mod from what you're currently paying

-The difference in premium between the two is what your Experience Modification Rate is costing you.
+The difference in premium between the two is what your Experience Modification Factor is costing you.
 And that dollar figure is called your Controllable Premium.
 If your controllable premium is significant enough, you should be able to get the attention you need for an investment in time and resources to put some measures in place.

 If you want help determining your minimum mod and controllable premium, let me know.
 I’d be happy to do the calculations for you, no fee.